 Reads Number bytes/characters from the file referenced by IoDevice.
-The functions read/2, pread/3 and read\line/1 are the only ways to read from a file opened in raw mode (although they work for normally opened files, too).
+This function is the only way to read from a file opened in raw mode (although it works for normally opened files, too).

 For files where encoding is set to something else than latin1, one character might be represented by more than one byte on the file.
 The parameter Number always denotes the number of characters read from the file, why the position in the file might be moved a lot more than this number when reading a Unicode file.